-you are a graduate of a 3-year post secondary engineering technologist or applied science diploma/degree program or equivalent

-• you successfully pass our Professional Practice Examination (PPE)

-• you submit a Proposal and a Technology Report for review and approval

-• you submit documentation of at least two years of appropriate level experience.
-You must be able to demonstrate a facility with the working language and a facility with the standards, codes and practices of the discipline in which certification is being sought.
-Normally this is gained by working in Canada for one year.

-• you are at least 18 years old and of good character

-• you must complete the certification requirements within 3 or 6 years from date of file review, depending on whether you have been assigned further academic competencies to complete.
-You will be given a completion date.
+- you are a graduate of a 3-year Ontario post secondary engineering or applied science technologist diploma/degree program or equivalent - you successfully pass our Professional Practice Examination (PPE) - you submit a Proposal and a Technology Report for review and approval - you submit documentation of at least two years of appropriate level experience.
+You must be able to demonstrate a facility with the working language of the discipline(s) and a facility with the standards, codes and practices of the discipline(s) in which certification is being sought.
+Normally this is gained by working in Canada for one year. - you are at least 18 years old and of good character - you must complete the certification requirements within 3 or 6 years from date of file review, depending on whether you have been assigned further academic competencies to complete.
+You will be given a completion date. - b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.

-Minimum requirements for certification as an Applied Science Technologist are:

-• you are a graduate of a 3-year post secondary engineering technologist or applied science diploma/degree program or equivalent

-• you successfully pass our Professional Practice examination (PPE)

-• you submit documentation of at least two years of appropriate level experience.
-You must be able to demonstrate a facility with the working language and a facility with the standards, codes and practices of the discipline in which certification is being sought.
-Normally the latter are gained by working in Canada for one year.

-• you are at least 18 years old and of good character.

-• you must complete the certification requirements within 3 or 6 years from date of file review, depending on whether you have been assigned further academic competencies to complete.
-You will be given a completion date.

-b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.

-Graduates from non-Canadian institutions will be evaluated using the Canadian Council of Technicians and Technologists' International Qualifications Database which IETO helped build and helps maintain as well as other relevant resources such as the National Technology Benchmarks, and the International Handbook of Universities.
+Graduates from non-Canadian institutions will be evaluated using the IETO Academic Database as well as other relevant resources such as the National Technology Benchmarks (NTB) which are nationally recognized standards for technicians and technologists, and the International Handbook of Universities.